If you find our content useful, please consider donating.

 It is not related to personality or maturity, anyone can fall into addiction.
 It is quite hard to notice in oneself and that’s why the more people are informed about it the higher chance they may be able to detect it in friends and family and help them.

-It’s important that the myth of instant addiction be debunked.
+It’s important that the myth of instant addiction is debunked.
 It is emerging that addiction is not so much related to the actual chemicals being consumed but rather to environment: both mental and physical studies have shown that even though the morphine that patients receive in hospital is much stronger than that on the streets, it doesn’t seem to cause addiction.

 Unhealthy environments and bad habits can both lead to substance abuse.
 This can be anywhere from a war-zone - American soldiers in Vietnam using a lot of heroin is well documented - to living on tough estates or simply feeling lonely.